-Tax Credits and Tax deductions can aid in reducing the overall income tax liability and is something which all tax-payers want to take advantage off.
-Tax credits can help to reduce the liability at a Dollar to dollar level but cannot reduce overall liability to less than zero.
-Tax deductions, on the other hand, lower the taxable income and are computed using the percentage of marginal tax bracket.
+Tax credits and deductions can aid in reducing the overall income tax liability and is something that all taxpayers want to take advantage of.
+Tax credits can help to reduce the liability at a dollar to dollar level but cannot reduce overall liability to less than zero.
+Tax deductions, on the other hand, lower the taxable income and are calculated using the percentage of marginal tax brackets.

 What is Tax Credit?

 Tax Credit refers to the amount which can be offset against the overall tax obligation.
 It is the total amount which an assessee can reduce from the taxes payable to the authorities.
-The major benefit of the tax credit is it directly reduces the component of tax liability and is directly measured in terms of respective currency.
+Its major benefit is it directly reduces the component of tax liability and is directly measured in terms of the respective currency.
 There are various types of tax credit available:

-- Income Tax Credit: When an assessed is charged tax greater than their actual liabilities resulting from various factors, then the surplus amount is available as a tax credit which can be carried forward to the following financial year and adjusted against subsequent tax obligations.
-As an alternative, the amount may be paid and subsequently, the excess amount is credited back in the account of the taxpayer.
+- Income Tax Credit: When an assessee is charged tax greater than their actual liabilities resulting from various factors, then the surplus amount is available as a tax credit, which can be carried forward to the following financial year and adjusted against subsequent tax obligations.
+As an alternative, the amount may be paid, and subsequently, the excess amount is credited back in the account of the taxpayer.

-- Input Tax Credit: This is the credit available to registered dealers and manufacturers for the inputs they purchase for the purpose of reselling.
+- Input Tax Credit: This is the credit available to registered dealers and manufacturers for the inputs they purchase to resell.
 Recently, the GST (Goods & Service Tax) passed by the Government of India, offers a tax credit to manufacturers who are paying GST of 18% of more.
-This way they are encouraged to continue their activities and keep the prices at existing levels or even lower them.
+This way, they are encouraged to continue their activities and keep the prices at existing levels or even lower them.

-These deductions are qualified expenses which can reduce the Gross taxable income (GTI) either by a specified amount or percentage.
-Provisions for the same are made by the tax authorities during the commencement of the financial year.
+Tax deductions are qualified expenses that can reduce the gross taxable income (GTI) either by a specified amount or percentage.
+The tax authorities make provisions for the same during the commencement of the financial year.

 Assesses can claim deductions on various expenses such as: